Graduate entry to Optometry

 The Rural program is part of a Federal Government initiative to address rural and remote areas of workforce shortage in allied healthcare.
 To be eligible, an applicant’s principal home address must have been in an Australian Statistical Geographic Standard Remoteness Area (ASGS-RA) 2-5 (2016) for any five years consecutively or at least 10 years cumulatively.
 A search engine for towns in areas can be found on the DoctorConnect website - click on ASGS Remoteness Areas 2016.

-Graduate applicants who believe they fit the rural definition must submit the Graduate Rural Eligibility form (PDF 240KB) in order to be considered for a rural place.
-Contact the Faculty Admissions team for further information.
+Graduate applicants for the DMD, DPM, DOpt and/or MPharm who believe they fit the rural definition must submit the Graduate Rural Eligibility form (PDF 240KB) in order to be considered for a rural place.
+Domestic MD applicants will indicate their eligibility via GEMSAS.
+Contact the HMS Admissions team for further information.

 - An offer for an international place will lapse if the applicant’s residency status changes before commencement.
 Applicants in this situation will need to re-apply during the next admissions period for a domestic place.